dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

 TCP by its nature is unicast.
 What we can do is to open as many TCP sockets as needed and send the broadcasted message on all these unicast channels in a loop.
 An improvement over this scenario is to delegate this broadcast job to multiple hosts, so in a lucky case the broadcast could take shorter time.

-The idea I have for the delegation is to send a `NodeList` together with the `Message` to the next hop, so the next hop is requested to pass the `Message` to the nodes in the `NodeList`.
+The idea I have for the delegation, is to send a `NodeList` together with the `Message` to the next hop, so the next hop is requested to pass the `Message` to the nodes in the `NodeList`.

 ```
  Chatter@HOST(node_list, message)